 Luxury Five Night Golf Inclusive Package:

-- 5 nights’ accommodation in a Manor Room at the Gleneagles Hotel from 13th -18th July 2022
+- 5 nights’ accommodation in an Estate Room at the Gleneagles Hotel from 13th -18th July 2022

 - Full Scottish breakfast each morning

-- Round of golf at PGA Centenary Course (host course of 2014 Ryder Cup)
+- Round of golf per person at PGA Centenary Course (host course of 2014 Ryder Cup)

-- Round of golf at Kings or Queens Course
+- Round of golf per person at Kings or Queens Course

 - Reserved parking at St Andrews on Friday & Sunday (transfers available for supplement)